camptocamp/c2cgeoportal/doc/integrator/install_application.rst

    RequestHeader set X-Forwarded-Port "443" ProxyRequests Off

-The root instace should be at the end.
+The root instance should be at the end.

 Migrating to a new server
 -------------------------